frmwrk123/frmwrk123.github.io/_posts/2016-07-12-dont-pretend-represent.markdown

 that change is possible if people come together.
 I followed the negotiations with the Troika closely and got more and more educated on the economic failings of the EU and how to argue it.
 Thanks a lot Yanis Varoufakis for that.
+On top of that the election to the Hamburg parliament happened which made me further engage with the political sphere.
 In the winter semester 2015/16 I got more active in the student parliament and worked my way from being passively in the sessions to an active participant by more actively participating in the preparation meetings.